ibmresilient/resilient-community-apps/fn_secureworks_ctp/README.md

 * Poll Secureworks CTP for tickets and create a corresponding incident in the Resilient platform for each ticket.
 * Get Secureworks CTP ticket workLogs and attachments and add them as notes and attachments in the corresponding Resilient incident.
 * Close a Secureworks CTP ticket when the corresponding Resilient incident is closed.
+* Close a Resilient incident when the corresponding Secureworks CTP ticket is closed in Secureworks.

  ![screenshot: main](./doc/screenshots/scwx_main.png)